susanyang17/doc/tutorial/database.md

 Ranges.range(spreadsheet.getSelectedSheet(), "A1:B4");
 Ranges.range(spreadsheet.getSelectedSheet(), 0, 0, 3, 1);
 ```
-Getting a `Range` for 1 cell requires a sheet, row index, and column index as a coordinate, and multiple cells requires starting and end row/column index.
+Getting a `Range` for one cell requires a sheet, row index, and column index as the coordinate, and multiple cells requires starting and end row/column index.

-Then, you can call `Range`'s method to performe an action like `setValue()` or `getValue()`.
+With all these information, you can call `Range`'s method to performe an action like `setValue()` or `getValue()`.

 # Background
-Assume you need to display a database table with an xlsx template.
-In the screenshot of this example, on the right hand side is the database table.
+Assume you wish to display a database table in a predefined format.
+This can be done by preparing an Excel template, load the template into Keikai, and then populate the data from database to the template.

+Refer to the following screenshot, on the right hand side there is a database table.
 On the left hand side, it's Keikai that loads the data from the table into an xlsx template:

 ![](/assets/images/tutorial/databaseExample.png)